Credit: 6 ECTS.

-Each week, the lecture is accompanied with direct exercices, done live.
-During the exercise class, combinations of the concepts seen during the lecture will allows performing more involved data analysis tasks.
+Each week, the lecture is accompanied with exercises.
+During the exercises, combinations of the concepts seen during the lecture will allows performing more involved data analysis tasks.
 Students generate report that embed code and analysis.
 Two more advanced case studies complement the course.
 Many examples will stem from applications in genomics, but no pre-requisite in this domain is necessary.

 Experience with programming of any language.
 The theoretical aspects of data analysis are kept low in this module.
+However, basics in probabilities are required.
 See our companion module "Statistical modelling and machine learning" to complement it.

 R for Data Science, by Garrett Grolemund and Hadley Wickham